Wikinaut/MyStreamRecorder/README.md

 ```
 for detailed help.

+# Installation
+see INSTALL.md

 # Requirements

-see also file rec.php
+see also rec.php

 * PHP 5.3.0+ (for getopt --long-options)